ZhouChuanyou/manifem/README.md

 To learn maniFEM, you should begin by reading the [manual](https://webpages.ciencias.ulisboa.pt/~cabarbarosie/manifem/manual-manifem.pdf).

-To use maniFEM, you need a recent version of the 'g++' compiler and the 'make' utility.
+To use maniFEM, you need a recent version of the `g++` compiler and the `make` utility.
 Under linux it should be easy to install them.
 It is not that easy to install and use them under windows, but it is certainly possible, for instance by using [cygwin](https://webpages.ciencias.ulisboa.pt/~cabarbarosie/manifem/cygwin.org).
 You may also want to use [gmsh](http://gmsh.info/) for visualization purposes.
 You should copy all `.cpp` and `.h` files to some directory in your computer, together with `Makefile`.
 Then try `make run-1.1` for the example in paragraph 1.1 of the manual, `make run-2.2` for the example in paragraph 2.2, and so on.